HabeebullahiDS/Health-Connect-Appointment-Attendance/README.md

+# HealthConnect-Appointment-Attendance

-# Health-Connect-Appointment-Attendance# HealthConnect Appointment No-Show Prediction — Week 4
+# HealthConnect Appointment No-Show Prediction — Week 5

 ## Project Overview

-This project is part of the AnalystLab Africa Week 4 Experience Lab.
+This project is part of the **AnalystLab Africa Week 5 Experience Lab** on the **Data Science Track**.

+The Week 5 Data Science work is building directly on the machine-learning problem defined in Week 4 and moving the project from **problem definition into practical baseline modelling**.

-The Data Science work focuses on defining a machine learning solution for predicting whether a scheduled HealthConnect appointment is likely to result in a patient no-show.
+The project is focusing on predicting whether a scheduled HealthConnect appointment is likely to result in a **patient No-Show**, using information that can reasonably be available before the appointment outcome is known.

-The proposed solution is a supervised binary classification approach that distinguishes between:
+The solution is being treated as a **supervised binary classification problem** distinguishing between:

-* **No-Show**
+- **No-Show**
-* **Attended**
+- **Attended**

-Week 4 focuses on problem understanding, resource review, initial data assessment, target and feature definition, and the development of an initial modelling approach.
-A complete machine learning model is not developed at this stage.
+Week 5 covers data preparation, evidence-based quality assessment, exploratory analysis, feature engineering, patient-aware train/test separation, baseline model development, model evaluation, interpretation, modelling risks, and recommendations for further improvement.

 ---

 ## Project Objectives

-The main objectives of the Week 4 Data Science work are to:
+The Week 5 Data Science objectives are to:

-* Review the appointment dataset and relevant variables.
+- Implement the machine-learning decisions established in Week 4.
+- Prepare the binary modelling population.
-* Assess the quality and suitability of the data.
+- Assess and treat data-quality issues using evidence from the dataset.
-* Define the machine learning problem.
-* Identify the proposed target variable.
-* Identify potential input features.
-* Define how cancelled appointments will be handled.
-* Develop an initial modelling approach.
+- Examine relationships among relevant variables.
+- Examine relationships between predictors and the no-show target.
+- Engineer useful pre-appointment features.
+- Prevent potential target leakage.
+- Account for repeated patients during model evaluation.
+- Develop a Logistic Regression baseline model.
+- Evaluate the baseline using appropriate classification metrics.
+- Interpret model outputs from both a technical and HealthConnect decision perspective.
-* Identify key assumptions, limitations, risks, and dependencies.
+- Document assumptions, limitations, risks, dependencies, and future improvements.

 ---